 Your disposable pay is the pay that remains after lawful payroll deductions are withheld from your check.

 Click here to schedule a free student loan consultation

 How to stop an ECMC wage garnishment?

-After you default on your student loans, you have 5 options to stop an administrative wage garnishment (AWG) from ECMC:
+You have 5 repayment plan options to stop a wage garnishment from ECMC:

 - Enter into the loan rehabilitation program

 - Apply for a Direct Consolidation Loan

 - Set up a voluntary loan repayment plan